alvr-org/Monado-ALVR/doc/conventions.md

 has multiple changes for one sub-category a number is added between the MR number and file extension, example `mr.1234.1.md` and `mr.1234.2.md`.
-If a change spans multiple MRs, such as fixing a feature introduced in a earlier MR we imply the use if YAML headers to mark a changelog fragment applying to multiple MRs, can also be used to link issues.
+If a change spans multiple MRs, such as fixing a feature introduced in a earlier MR we imply the use of YAML headers to mark a changelog fragment applying to multiple MRs, can also be used to link issues.

 ```